 Track rendering may also require further audio restoration processing : hiss reduction, click removal, crackles, hum or distorsion of any kind would falled within this framework.

 The role of mixing is to make harmonious the listening of the mixed tracks that make a song.
 Its goal is not to reach a high volume or calibrated volume for most listening systems.
-These interventions consist in a second phase, named the mastering.
+These interventions consist in a later phase, named the mastering.